Diabetes e-Psychology Service

 Diabetes e-Psychology Consultation Fee

-People in some rural and remote areas of Australia can receive a Medicare rebate for seven of the ten online consultations.
-It is a requirement that one of the first four sessions be delivered face-to-face.
-To determine whether you are eligible under the Better Outcomes Telehealth Initiative, read more here.
+As of 1 September 2018, eligible people in rural and remote areas of Australia can access all of their Better Access sessions via videoconference.
+To determine whether you are eligible, read more here.
 If you think you may be eligible, please discuss this with Adriana prior to your first appointment.

 Others, unfortunately cannot claim a rebate through Medicare for online psychology services.

 *If you live nearby the Frankston area (or are willing to travel), you may prefer to see Adriana in person at Frankston Psychology & Hypnotherapy.
-The Medicare rebate is available for face-to-face sessions.
+Bulk-billing is available for face-to-face sessions.
 Make an appointment here.

 Please complete this form to register your interest in the Diabetes e-Psychology Service.
 Once you have completed this form, Adriana will contact you by phone to arrange an appointment.
 Please allow two business days to receive a response.